microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 ## Requirements <a name="requirements"></a>

-Before you can use the 'Unified Labeling Support Tool' make sure that your environment fulfils the following requierements.
+Before you can use the 'Information Protection Utility' make sure that your environment fulfils the following requierements.
 Please update your environment if necessary.

-The 'Unified Labeling Support Tool' supports:
+The 'Information Protection Utility' supports:

 * Apple macOS ([three most recent major versions](https://support.microsoft.com/en-us/office/upgrade-macos-to-continue-receiving-microsoft-365-and-office-for-mac-updates-16b8414f-08ec-4b24-8c91-10a918f649f8)).

-The 'Unified Labeling Support Tool' supports the following Office/Microsoft 365 versions:
+The 'Information Protection Utility' supports the following Office/Microsoft 365 versions:

 * Microsoft 365 for Mac ([most recently released version](https://learn.microsoft.com/en-us/officeupdates/update-history-office-for-mac#release-history-for-office-for-mac)), Microsoft Office 2019 for Mac and Microsoft Office 2021 for Mac .

 ### Internet access <a name="internet-access"></a>

-The 'Unified Labeling Support Tool' uses additional sources from the Internet to make its functionality fully available.
+The 'Information Protection Utility' uses additional sources from the Internet to make its functionality fully available.

 > [!WARNING]
 > Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.